Markets in turmoil as Russia launches invasion

 Despite the oil price rise, the Russian ruble has sunk, with one US dollar now worth 88 rubles, compared to just 75 on 16 February.
 A common rule of thumb among Russian economists and financiers says that the ruble is in dire straights once it is approaching 80 to the dollar.

-Russia’s RTS index was down 33% in early trading on February 24 compared to its level at midnight at around 800 points, comfortably its lowest point in over five years.
+Russia’s RTS index was down 48% at 586 points by midday on February 24 compared to its previous close, comfortably its lowest point in over five years.
 The Moscow and St Petersburg stock exchanges have both closed, saying that they will resume trading at an unspecified later date.

 The authorities also banned short selling.
 However, Russian stocks are still trading over the counter on various other virtual exchanges.
 Russian retail investors have been buying stocks in the last months as international investors flee on the rising risks, as most Russians were not expecting Putin to follow through on his threats to Ukraine.